nam-301/culturabinaria/README.md

 Benvenuti in pensierodigitale! :it: Per la versione italiana, cliccate [qui](#italiano).

-:seedling:Thank you for visiting the **pensierodigitale** project.
+:seedling: Thank you for visiting the **pensierodigitale** project.
 We are happy you are here :seedling:

 **Pensierodigitale** is a made-up Italian word that can be roughly be translated as "digital thinking".

-The following text (which is a README file) gives some information about the project.
+Here you can find some information about the project.
+Scroll down or click one of the titles below!

 * [Who are we?](#who-are-we) <br />
 * [What are we doing?](#what-are-we-doing) <br />